animeshchandra-121/Hackathon_Project-15/readme.md

-# 🚀 LandingPage – Internal Launch Page Builder
+# 🚀 LandingMate – Internal Launch Page Builder

-LandingPage is a simple, fast, and customizable landing page builder designed specifically for *internal product launches*.
+LandingMate is a simple, fast, and customizable landing page builder designed specifically for *internal product launches*.
 Built for non-developers, it allows any team to create polished, responsive pages in minutes using drag-and-drop components — no coding required.

 ---